cazyw/shakespeare-quotes/README.md

 For this app:
 * node - v8.9.1
 * npm - v5.8.0
-* Heroku account to host the service if using online
+* Heroku account (online)
-* MongoDB and Robomongo (local), mLab (production))
+* MongoDB (local), mLab (online)

 Check `package.json` for other packages installed.
-As I also used `create-react-app` for the front end; it has it's own `package.json` in the client/ folder.
+As I also used `create-react-app` for the front end; it has its own `package.json` in the client/ folder.

 ## Application Installation Instructions

 Clone the repository.

-Install node, mongodb and robomongo for local server usage.
+Install node and mongodb for local server usage.
 To install the other required packages (for both the Express server and React server), run:
 ```
 $ npm run install-all
 ```